 David, accompanied by a group of eleven others, is returning to Llano Bonito.
 This time, besides delivering school and personal care supplies, the group will spend 10 days building whatever the villagers decide can make the biggest impact in their lives.
 It will likely be a school/meeting room and/or better toilet facilities.
 Currently the village only has two outhouses that are not in great shape.
 Read more in the News section.

 Once again with the logistical support of Guido Berguido and Advantage Tours (www.advantagepanama.com), another delivery of supplies was made to the village.
 This time it was a lawn mower (to help keep the area around the huts and school clear of the tall grasses that can hide snakes), paint for the school, and brand new school uniforms.
 Read more in the News section.

 The baskets that the Kitlers brought from the village in February 2007 were sold at a small silent auction in Calgary.
 Funds raised were used to secure some of the items that the villagers had requested (see April 2008 entry).

-In February 2007, David and his wife Ly returned to Llano Bonito, where they handed the villagers hundreds of pounds of school supplies and baseball equipment, as well as other donated items, including fabric, toothbrushes, toothpaste, etc. It took five horses (and a 3-hour hike) to get all of the supplies from the closest town to the village.
+In February 2007, David returned to Llano Bonito, where he handed the villagers hundreds of pounds of school supplies and baseball equipment, as well as other donated items, including fabric, toothbrushes, toothpaste, etc. It took five horses (and a 3-hour hike) to get all of the supplies from the closest town to the village.
 Thanks to all who donated, and the logistical support of Advantage Tours (www.advantagepanama.com), there were a lot of happy faces.
 Read more in the News section.

 When we asked the natives about their needs, the only concern brought up related to the children.
 We promised we would try to help.